 Editor’s note: All week long, Brittany Wait is profiling people around Sea Cliff, from community leaders to residents she bumps into around town.

-How would you define the character of the community?
+Define the character of the community.

 It’s a progressive community that celebrates its roots.